Abraham Lincoln quote 'God on our side’ (Reflection & Story)

-At church service this week, one of my pastors shared an Abraham Lincoln quote about God, and it’s still ruminating in my mind.
+At church service this week, one of my pastors shared an Abraham Lincoln quote about whether “God is on our side,” and it’s still ruminating in my mind.

 My husband mentioned it as we had breakfast this morning, and I’m continuing to ponder its meaning.